 There is unquestionably no shortage of tips out there about making your resume shine bright, and we know how frustrating it can be to hear suggestions from one person and then contradictions from another.
-Let’s face it; there isn’t a 1-way-is-the-only-way to write your resume.
-Still, what are some tips that you should consider?
+While there isn’t a 1-way-is-the-only-way to write your resume. what are a few tips you should consider?

 Think about your keywords.